Sri Aurobindo: Baroda and Calcutta (1893–1910)

 Aurobindo was influenced by studies on rebellion and revolutions against England in medieval France and the revolts in America and Italy.
-In his public activities, he favored Non cooperation and Passive resistance; in private he took up secret revolutionary activity as a preparation for open revolt, in case that the passive revolt failed.
+In his public activities, he favored non-cooperation and nonviolent resistance; in private, he took up secret revolutionary activity to prepare for open revolt in case the passive uprising failed.

 In Bengal, with Barin's help, he established contacts and inspired revolutionaries such as Bagha Jatin or Jatin Mukherjee and Surendranath Tagore.
 He helped establish a series of youth clubs, including the Anushilan Samiti of Calcutta in 1902.

 Aurobindo attended the 1906 Congress meeting headed by Dadabhai Naoroji and participated as a councilor in forming the fourfold objectives of "Swaraj, Swadesh, Boycott, and national education".
-In 1907 at the Surat session of Congress where moderates and extremists had a major showdown, he led along with extremists along with Bal Gangadhar Tilak.
+In 1907, at the Surat session of Congress, where moderates and extremists had a major showdown, he led along with extremists and along with Bal Gangadhar Tilak.
 The Congress split after this session.
-In 1907–1908 Aurobindo travelled extensively to Pune, Bombay and Baroda to firm up support for the nationalist cause, giving speeches and meeting with groups.
+In 1907–1908, Aurobindo traveled extensively to Pune, Bombay, and Baroda to firm up support for the nationalist cause, giving speeches and meeting with groups.
 He was arrested again in May 1908 in connection with the Alipore Bomb Case.
-He was acquitted in the ensuing trial, following the murder of chief prosecution witness Naren Goswami within jail premises, which subsequently led to the case against him collapsing.
+He was acquitted in the ensuing trial following the murder of chief prosecution witness Naren Goswami within jail premises, which subsequently led to the case against him collapsing.
 Aurobindo was subsequently released after a year of isolated incarceration.

-Once out of the prison he started two new publications, Karmayogin in English and Dharma in Bengali.
-He also delivered the, Uttarpara Speech hinting at the transformation of his focus to spiritual matters.
-Repression from the British colonial government against him continued because of his writings in his new journals and in April 1910 Aurobindo moved to Pondicherry, where the British colonial secret police monitored his activities.
+Once out of prison, he started two new publications, Karmayogin in English and Dharma in Bengali.
+He also delivered the Uttarpara Speech, hinting at the transformation of his focus to spiritual matters.
+Repression from the British colonial government against him continued because of his writings in his new journals, and in April 1910, Aurobindo moved to Pondicherry, where the British colonial secret police monitored his activities.